-The Group's financial instruments are either recorded at fair value or their fair values are not materially different from their carrying amounts.
+The Group's financial instruments are either recorded at fair value or their fair values are not materially different from their carrying amounts except for fixed rate loans and borrowings (mortgages).
+These are now stated at amortised cost as shown in the table above and as explained in Notes 1(b) and 1(t).
+The fair value of fixed rate loans and borrowings was £260,057,000 (2015 - £239,390,000).
 At both the current and preceding year end there were no non-recurring fair value measurements.

-The Group does not hedge account and all its mortgages and interest rate swaps are initially recognised, and subsequently recorded, at fair value, with any movement being recorded in the consolidated income statement.
-The fair values of all these financial instruments are determined by reference to observable inputs that are classified as Level 2 in the fair value hierarchy set out in IFRS 13 Fair Value Measurement.
+The Group does not hedge account and all its interest rate swaps are initially recognised, and subsequently recorded, at fair value, with any movement being recorded in the consolidated income statement.
+The fair values of all interest rate swaps and fixed rate loans and borrowings are determined by reference to observable inputs that are classified as Level 2 in the fair value hierarchy set out in IFRS 13 Fair Value Measurement.
 Fair values have been determined by discounting expected future cash flows using market interest rates and yield curves over the remaining term of the instrument, as adjusted to reflect the credit risk attributable to the Group and, where relevant, its counterparty.